smadala98/CubeCity/README.md

 # How to run the program:

-Download the .zip file and extract the contents.
+Download the .zip file and extract the contents
-On Windows, run the Host.bat file, provided within the program files.
-On Mac, run the Host.command file, provided within the program files.
-Run the program using localhost:8000 on Google Chrome web browser.
+On Windows, run the Host.bat file, provided within the program files On Mac, run the Host.command file, provided within the program files Run the program using localhost:8000 on Google Chrome web browser Enjoy!
-Enjoy!